A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 • Amortized per-CTA control overhead.

-2. Output Matrix Transpose (M-major layout)
+Output Matrix Transpose (M-major layout)

 My kernel writes into a standard PyTorch row-major tensor (contiguous N).
-That is natural for the framework, but is suboptimal for the hardware.
+That is natural for the framework, but suboptimal for the hardware.

 TMEM readback and thread mapping naturally align with the M dimension.
-After the MMA finishes, accumulator fragments are arranged for contiguous walks along M, not N. In my v4 kernel, the epilogue wastes instructions remapping and scattering values to fit the N-contiguous destination.
+After the MMA finishes, accumulator fragments are arranged for contiguous walks along M, not N. In my v4 kernel, the epilogue spends instructions remapping and scattering values to fit the N-contiguous destination.

 2new_M = (M + 16 - 1) // 16 * 16